ess-dive-community/essdive-uas/instructions.md

 A data package containing UAS data should include the following:

-1. Campaign metadata table.
+1. Campaign metadata table (csv).

-2. Flight details table, or equivalent output from mission control software.
+2. Flight details table (csv), or equivalent output from mission control software.

-3. UAS platform metadata table.
+3. UAS platform metadata table (csv).

-4. A sensor metadata table for each sensor used.
+4. A sensor metadata table (csv) for each sensor used.

 5. Data products identified by processing level.
 Data from one or more processing levels may be included.